Radioisotope thermoelectric generator: History

-In addition to spacecraft, the Soviet Union built 1007 RTGs to power uncrewed lighthouses and navigation beacons on the Soviet arctic coast by the late 1980s.
+In addition to spacecraft, the Soviet Union built 1,007 RTGs to power uncrewed lighthouses and navigation beacons on the Soviet Arctic coast by the late 1980s.
 Many different types of RTGs (including Beta-M type) were built in the Soviet Union for a wide variety of purposes.
 The lighthouses were not maintained for many years after the dissolution of the Soviet Union in 1991.
 Some of the RTG units disappeared during this time—either by looting or by the natural forces of ice/storm/sea.
-In 1996, a project was begun by Russian and international supporters to decommission the RTGs in the lighthouses, and by 2021, all RTGs are now removed.
+In 1996, a project was begun by Russian and international supporters to decommission the RTGs in the lighthouses, and by 2021, all RTGs had been removed.

 As of 1992, the United States Air Force also used RTGs to power remotely-located Arctic equipment, and the US government has used hundreds of such units to power remote stations globally.
 Sensing stations for Top-ROCC and SEEK IGLOO radar systems, predominantly located in Alaska, use RTGs.
 The units use strontium-90, and a larger number of such units have been deployed both on the ground and on the ocean floor than have been used on spacecraft, with public regulatory documents suggesting that the US had deployed at least 100–150 during the 1970s and 1980s.